ipspace/netlab/docs/module/evpn.md

 IRB is configured whenever EVPN-enabled VLANs in a VRF contain IPv4 or IPv6 addresses:

 * Asymmetric IRB requires no extra parameters[^NS]
-* Symmetric IRB needs a transit VNI that has to be set with the **evpn.transit_vni** parameter, and an optional **evpn.transit_evi** parameter.
-Those parameters could be set to an integer value or to *True* in which case the EVPN configuration module auto-assigns VNI/EVI values to the VRF.
+* Symmetric IRB needs a transit VNI that has to be set with the **evpn.transit_vni** parameter.
+This parameter could be set to an integer value or to *True* in which case the EVPN configuration module auto-assigns a VNI to the VRF.
+Note that the EVI value used in this case is currently based on the VRF ID (vrfidx)

 [^NS]: Asymmetric IRB is not supported at the moment